-A Ph.D.
-Graduate student position with Dr. Matthew Helmus is available at Temple University’s Center for Biodiversity for Fall 2020.
-Dr. Helmus jointly runs the integrative ecology lab, which is focused on integrating biodiversity science with human ecology to understand contemporary patterns of biodiversity and its functioning within ecosystems (https://www.iecolab.org/).
+The Ph.D. graduate student position on spotted lanternfly is with Dr. Matthew Helmus at the Temple University Center for Biodiversity for Fall 2020.
+Dr. Helmus jointly runs the Integrative Ecology Lab (iEcoLab) with the mission to integrate biodiversity science with human ecology to understand contemporary patterns of biodiversity and its functioning within ecosystems.
+To read more about the spotted lanternfly research see https://www.iecolab.org/projects/spotted-lanternfly/

 – Fieldwork in forested and agricultural ecosystems